lsst/dp0-2_lsst_io/tutorials-examples/Portal-6.rst

     Figure 8: The footprints of the Spitzer/IRAC36, HST's WFC3/UVIS, and JWST/NIRCam are overlaid on the image.

-**2.7.** At any point, if you want to capture all the layers as an image, click the "Tools" icon, then select the "Save" icon and choose "PNG" as the file type.
+**2.7.
+Save, Restore, and View Image Information.** At any point, if you want to capture all the layers as an image, click the "Tools" icon, then select the "Save" icon and choose "PNG" as the file type.
 Note that the "FITS" format only saves the default image.
 To remove all edits and revert to the default settings, click the "Restore" icon.
 Click the "Information" icon to view the FITS header.

+.. _DP0-2-Portal-6-Step-3:

 Step 3.
 Analysis Tools
 ======================